https://indianmasterminds.com

 Her third attempt in 2025 proved to be the turning point.
 Not only did she clear the prelims, but she also successfully navigated through the Mains and the Interview stage in the same attempt, ultimately securing AIR 13.

-“I was preparing for the last three years.
-It has been rewarding but it also teaches you a lot about resilience,” Ananya shared while speaking about her journey.
+“I had been preparing for the last three years.
+It has been rewarding, but it also taught me a lot about resilience,” Ananya shared while speaking about her journey to Indian Masterminds.

 She comes from an academically inclined family that values education and intellectual growth.